K-miran/UTMSR_HEmpute/HEmpute-Test/README.md

 ### Example Run
 The program will run with the BFV or CKKS homomorphic encryption scheme.
-For example, we run the test program "hefoo"  by running main_hempute.cpp as follows:
+For example, we first make a new folder "res" and run the test program "hefoo"  by running main_hempute.cpp as follows:

 ```
 ./hefoo bfv ALL 16 20000 2 est